sps1112/sps1112.github.io/_posts/2021-04-2-TheTests.md

 image: "/assets/projects/tests0.png"
 ---

 A Platformer/Metroidvania made in Unity as part of a 3-day Game Jam.
-Inspired by games such as Super Metriod and Hollow Knight.
+Inspired by games such as Super Metroid and Hollow Knight.

 - Build: <a href="https://kingcrimson1112.itch.io/the-tests">The Tests</a>
 - Source: <a href="https://github.com/sps1112/The-Tests">sps1112/The-Tests</a>

-The game is made up of a tutorial level and 2 other levels.
+The game consists of a tutorial level and two other levels.
 The player has to reach the end of each level to reach the next one.
-The player will encounter locked gates and enemy.
+The player will encounter locked gates and enemies.
 The player can dash to attack the enemies and open gates.
-Some gates requires keys to open.
+Some gates require keys to open.

 <img class="article-screenshot" src="/assets/projects/tests0.png" alt=""/>

-The main features were implemented as:-
+The main features were implemented as follows:
-- A 2D Rigidbody character controller with a Camera following it.
-Extensive work was put in to tweak the Player to provide a smooth movement.
+- A 2D Rigidbody character controller with a camera following it.
+Extensive work was put in to tweak the player to provide smooth movement.
-- A Smooth camera which lerps to the player position but is bound to the confines of the current room.
-All of this was done via Code without using third-party Plugins.
+- A smooth camera that interpolates to the player's position but is bound to the confines of the current room.
+All of this was done via code without using third-party plugins.
 <div class="code-container">
 <pre class="code-block">
 // CameraFollow.cs